anmol372/opflex-cni-test/README.md

  To clean up, execute *./cleanup.sh*

  ## How to add tests
- Tests are run using pytests.
+ Tests are run using pytest.
 New tests should be added in the test directory, following the pytest methodology.
  To re-run tests after the cluster has been set up, execute *./scripts/run_test.sh*